India CSR Network

 As part of its urban reforms agenda, the government’s mission of ‘Housing for All by 2022’ assumes great significance.
 The mission focuses on building 3 crore new low cost, affordable homes (including 1 crore rural homes).
 And to ensure the success of its ambitious programme, the government has taken enabling policy decisions like according infrastructure status to affordable housing, tax incentives for affordable housing to builders and home buyers and credit linked interest subsidy under Pradhan Mantri Awas Yojana (PMAY) to home seekers.

 The key reform to set up Real Estate Investment Trusts (REITs), will come handy to fund capital- starved developers.
 Benami Property Act, aimed at stamping out black money and other measures to weed out cash transactions, are also going to check artificial & speculative spurt in prices and making homes more affordable.
-The enactment of landmark RERA (Real Estate Regulation Act) is going to boost real estate and housing by bringing in transparency and credibility, protecting the interests of property buyers and making the business regulated and more organised .The biggest tax reform of independent India – GST, will further make real estate transactions more transparent & tax efficient.
+The enactment of landmark RERA (Real Estate Regulation Act) is going to boost real estate and housing by bringing in transparency and credibility, protecting the interests of property buyers and making the business regulated and more organised.
+The biggest tax reform of independent India – GST, will further make real estate transactions more transparent & tax efficient.

 Notwithstanding these path breaking reform initiatives, the immediate challenge before the government is to ensure smooth and effective implementation of these measures while executing its unfinished agenda of reforms like single window clearance, ease of doing business, rental housing, rationalization of land prices and stamp duty among others.
 Seized of these challenges, the government is making all out efforts to see that the cumulative effect of all its reform initiatives ensures transformational changes on ground, bringing in significant improvement in the quality of life of ordinary people.

-(The author is a Delhi based senior journalist.
-Regularly writes for major dailies on real estate and infrastructural issues.)
+The author is a Delhi based senior journalist.
+Regularly writes for major dailies on real estate and infrastructural issues.

 Tags: 100 Smart Cities MissionHousing Development Finance CorporationHousing for AllHousing Urban Development CorporationNational Housing BankVinod Behl

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts